 Given that the number of shares that may be purchased under the ESPP is determined, in part, based on the Common Stock's market value at the beginning and end of each offering period (or upon a purchase date within an offering period) and given that participation in the ESPP is voluntary on the part of employees, the actual number of shares that may be purchased by any individual is not determinable.
-For illustrative purposes, the following table sets forth (a) the number of shares of Common Stock that were purchased under the ESPP during fiscal year 2015 by our NEOs, by all executive officers as a group, and by our employees who are not executive officers, as a group, and (b) the average per share purchase price paid for such shares by each such group.
+For illustrative purposes, the following table sets forth (a) the number of shares of Common Stock that were purchased under the ESPP during fiscal year 2016 by our NEOs, as a group, and by our employees who are not NEOs, as a group, and (b) the weighted average per share purchase price paid for such shares by each such group.

-Employee Stock Purchase Plan Transactions 2015 Number of Shares Purchased Weighted Average Purchase Price George Stromeyer (1) 2,951 \$ 5.89 All executive officers as a group (6 persons) (1) 2,951 \$ 5.89 All employees, including officers who are not executive officers, as a group (984 persons) (2) 890,188 \$ 5.89
+Employee Stock Purchase Plan Transactions 2016 eighted Average Purchase Price All named executive officers as a group (5 persons) (1) \$ All employees, other than named executive officers, as a group (1,366 persons) (2) 1,265,458 \$ 2.95